 Massimo's Note: Preeti Kotamarthi, Behavioural Behavioural Science Lead at Grab, contributed to this article.

-Reveal what other people think, do or say to influence people's behavior, especially in situations of uncertainty.
+Reveal what others think, do or say to influence behaviour, especially in situation of uncertainty.

 At the moment of purchase, Amazon displays what customers with the same interests have bought.